AudreyKj/movies-showcase/README.md

 - end-to-end testing with Cypress

 ## Security
 The API [TheMovieDatabase](https://developers.themoviedb.org/3/getting-started/authentication) requires authentification with a private API key.
-To prevent the API key from being embedded in the Webpack bundle (and being visible to anyone who inspects the code), a separate Express server calls the TheMovieDatabase API and serves the app.
+To prevent the API key from being embedded in the final Webpack bundle (and being visible to anyone who inspects the code), a separate Express server calls the TheMovieDatabase API and serves the app.

 ## Performance & User Experience
+The loading of ressources and errors are handled for best user experience:
-To ensure performance, the homepage indicates the loading of API's response and the carousel images display a placeholder during loading.
-API requests and image source loading erros are also handled to ensure best user experience in all conditions.
+- the homepage indicates the loading of the API response
+- the carousel images display a placeholder during loading
+- API and image source loading erros are handled with error messages

-The bundling with Webpack is also optimized: the code and styling are minified and `source-map` is used as a dev-tool for its build speed.
+The bundling with Webpack is optimized for production: the code and styling are minified and `source-map` is used as a dev-tool for its build speed.

 ## Accessibility & Cross-Browser
 This app was built to be accessible to everyone.
 The elements are structured with semantic markup and they were built to deliver the same experience to all users.